Children’s Outpatients Reopening Post-COVID19

 A lot of work was spent collecting data.
 A request was submitted to our information services team and we used some automatically collected data from our appointment system.
-With near real-time data, activity levels can rapidly be used to make fine adjustments to level quieter and busier times.
+With near real-time data, activity levels can rapidly be used to make fine adjustments to level quieter and busier times (Figure 2).

-The ‘Was Not Bought’ rate remained low after reopening indicating we were likely to be selecting the right patients to attend face-to-face consultations, and teams were contacting families that wished to have remote consultations instead.
+The ‘Was Not Brought’ rate remained low after reopening indicating we were likely to be selecting the right patients to attend face-to-face consultations, and teams were contacting families that wished to have remote consultations instead (Figure 3).
 For some children, being seen face-to-face was important for safeguarding purposes.

 To ensure patients felt safe and comfortable attending face-to-face appointments at GNCH, all attending patients were invited to complete a short anonymous survey.
 These were handed out at reception and a QR code was added linking to an online survey to enable touch-free responses online via smartphone.

-Responses were collated weekly and distributed to outpatient and management staff to rapidly inform improvements.
+Responses were collated weekly and distributed to outpatient and management staff to rapidly inform improvements (Figure 4).
 As of June 25th, 2020 we received 169 responses from patients and parents over three weeks of data collection.
 Feedback was positive and patients felt safe from infection whilst attending face-to-face outpatient appointments.

-Staff feedback was also collated weekly and directly informed efforts to improve clinic processes, scheduling and layout.
+Staff feedback was also collated weekly and directly informed efforts to improve clinic processes, scheduling and layout (Figure 5).
 Computer and IT delays were identified that impacted on patient flow, and this was escalated as a priority with new computers now being installed.
 Positive feedback was a great motivator to outpatient staff who owned the data and owned the change.

 Learning and Next Steps